 Welcome to NutritiousTable.com!
 I hope that this website gives you insight into my business practices and my philosophies about nutritional health and nutrition counseling.
-I truly believe that proper nutrition provides the strong foundation you need to maximize your fitness, health and quality of life.
+I truly believe that mindful, healthy eating provides the strong foundation you need to maximize your fitness, health and quality of life.

 I am a Registered Dietitian Nutritionist, a Board Certified Specialist in Obesity and Weight Management and a Texas Licensed Dietitian in San Antonio, Texas.
 I’ve owned and operated my private practice since 1995.
 I specialize in providing personalized nutrition counseling, tailored to meet the specific health and fitness needs of each individual.
 My career in dietetics includes over 35 years of experience in personalized nutrition counseling, medical nutrition therapy in hospital settings, food service management, nutrition facts labeling, public speaking and volunteerism.